jublo/codebird-php/README.md

 )
 ```

-If you need to get more details, such as the user’s latest tweet,
+If you need to get more details, such as the user’s latest Tweet,
 you should fetch the complete User Entity.
 The simplest way to get the
 user entity of the currently authenticated user is to use the
 ```account/verify_credentials``` API method.
 In Codebird, it works like this: